Australia pledges three million COVID-19 vaccines to Cambodia - NewsBreak

 Australia pledges three million COVID-19 vaccines to Cambodia

-PHNOM PENH (Reuters) - Australia has pledged more than three million COVID-19 vaccine doses to Cambodia, Prime Minister Hun Sen said on Monday, which would help the Southeast nation give booster shots to its people.
+PHNOM PENH, Nov 8 (Reuters) - Australia has pledged more than three million COVID-19 vaccine doses to Cambodia, Prime Minister Hun Sen said on Monday, which would help the Southeast nation give booster shots to its people.

 The assurance came during a visit by Australian Foreign Minister Marise Payne aimed at expanding bilateral ties.